Who Made My Watch?Copyright © David Boettcher 2005 - 2024 all rights reserved.

 The question I am most often asked is some variation of “Who made my watch?”

-When it comes to vintage watches, by which I mean watches made before World War 2, English and Swiss watches sold in Britain most often carry the name of the retailer, American made watches usually carry the name of the manufacturer, and Swiss watches often carry no name at all, or just simply "Swiss made".
+For watches made before World War 2, English and Swiss watches sold in Britain most often carry the name of the retailer, American made watches usually carry the name of the manufacturer, and Swiss watches often carry no name at all, or just simply “Swiss Made”, see The Origin of Swiss Made for how a British Act of Parliament forced the Swiss into creating this national brand.

 Of course this is rather a broad generalisation, because some English and Swiss watches, usually the best quality, did carry the manufacturer's name.
 And before the middle of the nineteenth century, some Swiss watches, usually of the worst quality, carried fake names pretending that they were of English or American manufacture.
 These are sometimes called "Dutch forgeries" or "Dutch fakes", because in the eighteenth century they were imported into Britain from the low countries and it was assumed that they were made there, but in fact they were made in Switzerland.
 They were given false names, "Tarts, London" being a common one, and exported all over the world, exploiting the reputation of English watch makers.
+See Dutch Fakes or Dutch Forgeries for more on this.
 The large scale faking of Swiss watches in the far east is an ironic modern twist on this story.

 The reasons for these differences came from the way that the watch manufacturing industries in each country arose and developed.
 In the three sections of this page devoted to English, American and Swiss watches I discuss why this was for each country.
 In the final section I discuss what the numbers often found on watch movements and cases mean, and whether you can use them to discover who made a watch.

-The frames were sent from Prescot to the traditional watchmaking centres of London, Coventry and Birmingham to be "finished" into working movements and then fitted with dials, hands and cases.
-Sometimes this was done by watch manufacturer who directly employed journeymen and apprentices to do the finishing, but many watches were made by the process of "putting out" - sending the part finished watch to various specialists working in their own homes or small workshops to have each stage of the work completed.
-This person, who was termed an établisseur by the French and Swiss, there doesn't seem to be an English equivalent, perhaps might have been thought of as the manufacturer, even though their part of the process was more pulling everything together than actually making all the parts.
-Because the controller of the process, who could be an individual or a small company, often did not produce enough watches for their names to become known, it was not worth going to the expense of having it engraved on the plate, a craft process that was done by hand by a skilled craftsman and was therefore not cheap.
+The rough movements were sent from Prescot to the traditional watchmaking centres of London, Coventry and Birmingham to be “finished” into working movements and then fitted with dials, hands and cases.
+Sometimes this was done by someone who directly employed journeymen and apprentices to do the finishing, but many watches were made by the process of "putting out" - sending the part finished watch to various specialists working in their own homes or small workshops to have each stage of the work completed.
+This person might have considered themself to be the manufacturer, even though their role was organising the work rather than actually making any of the parts.

-Most often the name of the retailer, the shop keeper who had ordered the watch to be made, was engraved as if they were in fact the manufacturer, even though ordering the watch from the wholesaler was their only involvement in its actual manufacture.
+Most often the name of the retailer, the shop keeper who had ordered the watch to be made, was engraved as if they were the manufacturer.
 In the days before mass advertising, a local retailer was someone well known and trusted by customers in the local area, whereas they would never have heard of the.
 The name was usually engraved on the barrel bar, a small plate above the mainspring barrel that could be easily removed for this work.
 Often watches were sent out with the barrel bar blank so that a retailer could have his, or his customer's, name engraved on it.

 Towards the end of the nineteenth century a few English watch manufacturers, the best known being Rotherhams of Coventry, introduced mechanical methods of manufacture and produced enough watches to be known by name, but their production quantities were small compared to the American factories, and they suffered from too little investment too late, being unable to keep up with changing fashions and finally swept away by Swiss imports and the wristwatch.

-This makes it all rather difficult if you decide you want to collect English watches and pursue a theme to the collection — say if you wanted to make a collection of Rotherhams watches to see how the styles and technology changed over the years.
+This makes it all rather difficult if you decide you want to collect English watches and pursue a theme to the collection – say if you wanted to make a collection of Rotherhams watches to see how the styles and technology changed over the years.
 Unless the vendor recognises the movement as being made by Rotherhams, they will list the watch under the retailers name.
-Sometimes a search on ebay for "Rotherham" can have surprising results, such as a watch listed as "Mint Silver Fusee Rotherham Massey 1 Pocket Watch 1828" which turned out to be signed "William Farnill Rotherham" who turned out to be a retailer of Rotherham.
+Sometimes a search on ebay for "Rotherham" can have surprising results, such as a watch listed as "Mint Silver Fusee Rotherham Massey 1 Pocket Watch 1828" which turned out to be signed "William Farnill Rotherham" who turned out to be a retailer in Rotherham.
 In "Reminiscences of Rotherham", Alderman George Gummer, J.P., records that on the High Street in Rotherham was "... the shop of an eccentric old man named William Farnill, who carried on a mixed business, dealing in confectionery, toys, watches and jewellery - a curious combination.
 This shop, always popular with the younger generation, had in it a proprietor who was a greater curiosity than his wares."
-Needless to say, this watch has nothing to do with Rotherhams the Coventry watch manufacturer.
+Needless to say, this watch has nothing to do with Rotherhams the Coventry watch manufacturer, and neither was it "made" by William Farnill, whose name was engraved on it by the anonymous finisher.

 So collecting English watches looks a bit like pot-luck.
 But you can improve your chances of getting what you want by leaning the characteristics of the watches you are after, the layout of the top plates and the sponsor's marks of the watch case makers for silver and gold cases.
 But even then, finding something specific is a bit like finding a needle in a haystack.